-The Council's deliberations also suggest it continues, capriciously, to use Spec-5 to address mitigation for other resources.
-Chair Drew stated she approved of revised Spec-5 because the way it "is structured will eliminate some of the most visible turbines. . . .
+24 36 The Council's deliberations also suggest it continues, capriciously, to use Spec-5 to address mitigation for other resources.
+Chair Drew stated she approved of revised Spec-5 because the way

+25 it "is structured will eliminate some of the most visible turbines. . . .
 That's my opinion - I'll leave it at that - and certainly what I was striving to accomplish."
-Transcript of Proceedings, EFSEC i.
-Spec-5 contains no criteria for when "a nesting site is no longer available."
+Transcript of Proceedings, EFSEC

-26 It at that - and certainly what I was striving to accomplish."
-Transcript of Proceedings, EFSEC Special Meeting (Aug.
+26 If at that - and certainly what I was striving to accomptish.
+Transcript of Proceedings, EPSEC Special Meeting (Aug.
 29, 2024) at 21:9-14.
 The Governor expressly rejected this approach.
 See Governor's Letter at 4.